DoKM/SteamHourBooster/README.md

         mysql info: find it in the docker-compose.yml file in the Frontend folder Steam api: request an api key
-        Email provider: use gmail or go disable it in the frontend/routes/web.php auth(verify) (should be false then)
+        Email provider: use gmail or go disable it in the frontend/routes/web.php auth(verify) (should be false then) and set APP_ENV to "production" if you're using https

 or manually (no idea, really, wasnt planning to do it this way from the start, so good luck)